amattu2/blink-liveview-middleware/README.md

 # Introduction

-This project offers access into the liveview functionality of the Blink Smart Security cameras.
-It has three entrypoints:
+This project offers direct access into the liveview functionality of the Blink Smart Security cameras with three core entrypoints:

 - A WebSocket service that can act as middleware between a web application and the Blink Smart Security Camera
 - A command to login to a Blink account and list the cameras available for liveview
 - A command to watch the liveview stream from the command line (ffmpeg)

+**NEW!**: the WebSocket middleware service provides optional classification of the liveview stream, which can be used to help label key entities (people, packages, etc).
+See the [WebSocket Middleware](#websocket-middleware) section for details.

 [![Go Report Card](https://goreportcard.com/badge/github.com/amattu2/blink-liveview-middleware)](https://goreportcard.com/report/github.com/amattu2/blink-liveview-middleware)
 [![Test](https://github.com/amattu2/blink-liveview-middleware/actions/workflows/test.yml/badge.svg)](https://github.com/amattu2/blink-liveview-middleware/actions/workflows/test.yml)